rt-net/stack-chan/firmware/mods/README.md

 ![squeaking Stack-chan](../docs/images/stackchan.gif)
 - This is the same action that is in the A button during preferences.
-- When buling the host, you do not need to set uo Wi-Fi.
+- When buling the host, you do not need to set up Wi-Fi.
     - $ npm run build --target=esp32/m5stack_cores3
 - Write the host program.
     - $ npm run deploy --target=esp32/m5stack_cores3
 - Writing mod.
-    - $ npm run mod --target=esp32/m5stack_cores3. /mods/loock_around/manifest.json
+    - $ npm run mod --target=esp32/m5stack_cores3. /mods/look_around/manifest.json
 - When the Stack-chan face appears, press the A button and it should move.
 - [look_around](./look_around/)

 ## Monologue: Posho-posho soliloquy stackchan(Ubuntu/mac)
-- Windows is not eligble because the Wi-Fi bridge does not work properly.
+- Windows is not eligible because the Wi-Fi bridge does not work properly.
 - Use TTS(synthesized speech) to playback audio; for more information on using TTS, please refer to [here](../docs/text-to-speech.md).
 - The operation presented in this section, show how to install the method pre-generated using VoiceVox.
 - Clone the TTS engine VoiceVox.